A Father’s Day Tribute to My Husband

 When my dad asked us to wait till I graduated from college to get married, he agreed to wait.

 He ate my cooking!
-When I put the chicken in the oven to roast I put the rack too high in the oven.
+One time when I put the chicken in the oven to roast, I put the rack too high in the oven.
 That poor chicken caught on fire!
 I went out on the front stoop of the house and cried.